The personal information we collect, how we routinely use it and who we may share it with.

 Visitors to site

-When working on site, either as a contractor providing delivery of goods only or goods and services, or visiting the site for meetings, your personal information is used only for the purpose of fulfilling the appropriate task or meeting.
+When working on site, either as a contractor providing delivery of goods only or goods and services, or visiting the site for meetings or training, your personal information is used only for the purpose of fulfilling the appropriate task, meeting or training, including information for access to site and any dietary requirements .
 The exception would be in the event of an unforeseen incident or other such issue arising.

 FCDO Services must record all accident reports, asbestos reports and near-miss episodes as well as data and security incidents and business continuity incidents, all of which are kept in accordance with legal requirements, either manually or in suitable, approved software.
 These incidents may necessitate an internal investigation and may require the sharing of your data or sensitive personal data as well as associated documentation that is essential to the purpose of the legal requirement to the relevant authorities including (but not limited to):